 - Serve the Tenant with a Summons and Complaint;

 - File a Motion for a Final Judgment;

 - A Writ of Possession is posted.

-If your landlord is trying to evict you without properly going through the above procedures, your landlord is breaking the law.
+If your Landlord is trying to evict you without complying with the above procedures, they are breaking the law.
 In addition, there are actions that a Landlord is prevented from taking.

-Florida law states that a landlord who attempts these prohibited practices may have to pay the tenant for up to three months’ rent (or more if your landlord’s behavior has cost you more than three months’ rent).
+Florida law states that a Landlord who attempts these practices may have to pay three months’ rent.
 You will have to take the landlord to court to get this (known as “damages”), but if you win, the court can order your landlord to pay your attorney’s fees and costs.

-Is your Fort Lauderdale landlord or Broward County landlord violating your tenant rights?
-The experienced tenant lawyers @ 954 Eviction Attorneys, PLLC are here to protect your Fort Lauderdale Tenant Rights.
-Call us today @ (954) 323-2529.
-We have offices in Broward and Palm Beach Counties to with assist Eviction defense and Fort Lauderdale Tenant Rights.
+Is your Fort Lauderdale landlord or Broward County landlord violating your Tenant rights?
+The experienced Tenant lawyers @ 954 Eviction Attorneys, PLLC are here to protect your Fort Lauderdale Tenant Rights.
+Call us @ (954) 323-2529.
+We have offices in Broward and Palm Beach Counties to assist Eviction defense and Fort Lauderdale Tenant Rights.